fan2/mkdocs/docs/blog/posts/elf/plt-puts-analysis.md

 ## relocation entries

+The second job of the loader, having loaded the program’s dependencies, is to perform the relocation and linking step.
+Relocation tables can be in one of two formats: `REL` or `RELA`, which differ slightly in their encoding.

+As you can see in the readelf dump of the example binary's section headers, there are several sections with names of the form `rela.*`.
+These sections are of type `SHT_RELA`, meaning that they contain information used by the linker for performing relocations.
+Essentially, each section of type `SHT_RELA` is a table of relocation entries, with each entry detailing a particular address where a relocation needs to be applied, as well as instructions on how to resolve the particular value that needs to be plugged in at this address.

-Whenever the assembler encounters a reference to an object whose ultimate location is unknown, it generates a relocation entry that tells the linker how to modify the reference when it merges the object file into an executable.
+Whenever the assembler encounters a reference to an object whose ultimate location is unknown, it generates a `relocation entry` that tells the linker how to modify the reference when it merges the object file into an executable.

 ```c title="Relocation table entry"
 // /usr/include/elf.h